othomps1/my-type/readme.md

-Word typing game created using JavaScript
+Word typing game created using HTML, CSS, and JavaScript